Nonconvergence of the Feynman-Dyson diagrammatic perturbation expansion of propagators: Exact Feynman propagator

-where the summation is taken over all IP roots ($\omega_q < 0$), $E_{\text{nuc.}}$ is the nuclear repulsion energy, and $\bm{H}^{\text{core}}$ is the one-electron part of the Hamiltonian matrix \cite{szabo}.
-Equation (\ref{eq:GM}) says that the total energy (minus $E_{\text{nuc.}}$) is the sum of all IP roots ($\omega_q$) times their one-electron weights (residues) corrected for the double counting of the two-electron interactions.
+where the summation is taken over all IP poles ($\omega_q < 0$), $E_{\text{nuc.}}$ is the nuclear repulsion energy, and $\bm{H}^{\text{core}}$ is the one-electron part of the Hamiltonian matrix \cite{szabo}.
+Equation (\ref{eq:GM}) says that the total energy (minus $E_{\text{nuc.}}$) is the sum of all IP poles ($\omega_q$) times their one-electron weights (residues) corrected for the double counting of the two-electron interactions.